erfianugrah/rate-limiter-worker/README.md

 5. **services/fingerprint-service.ts**: Handles the generation of unique identifiers for requests based on configured parameters.
 6. **services/rate-limiter-service.ts**: Implements the core rate limiting logic and Durable Object functionality.
 7. **services/action-handler-service.ts**: Handles different actions when rate limits are exceeded.
+8. **services/static-assets-service.ts**: Manages the serving of static HTML pages for rate limit responses.
-8. **utils/**: Contains utility functions for cryptography, request handling, logging, and performance tracking.
+9. **utils/**: Contains utility functions for cryptography, request handling, logging, and performance tracking.
+10. **public/pages/**: Contains static HTML pages for rate limit and rate limit info responses, which are served with Cloudflare's assets platform.

 ## System Architecture